 Expansive grassland once covered one third of Victoria.
 Now, less than 0.5% remains.
-Explore one of the last remaining vestiges of this critically endangered ecosystem and meet the unique creatures who call it home.
+Explore one of the last remaining vestiges of this critically endangered ecosystem.

 Werribee Open Range Zoo sits within some of the last remaining native grassland of the Victorian Volcanic Plain.
-Formed over millions of years, the volcanic plain is the third largest of it’s kind in the word.
-Using the grasslands as a case study, students are immersed in this endangered biome and explore the biotic and abiotic factors that make it unique.
+Formed over millions of years, the volcanic plain is the third largest of its kind and has been used by traditional owners for food, medicines and materials for thousands of years.

 By focusing on a real-world problem and learning about our local threatened species, students will gain an insight into the importance of conservation and the causes and consequences of environmental change.

 Students will learn:

 - How ecosystems consist of interdependent organisms and abiotic components through food webs

 - The distinctive characteristics of the grassland biome

-- The human alteration of the grassland biome to produce food, industrial materials and fibres, and the environmental effects of these alterations
+- About the human alteration of the grassland biome to produce food, industrial materials and fibres, and the environmental effects of these alterations